TeteStorm/DroneTest/README.md

-# Drone
+# Drone Code Test

-Implementar um algoritmo para o controle de posição de um drone em um plano cartesiano (X, Y).
+Implement an algorithm for the position control of a drone in a Cartesian plane (X, Y).

-O ponto inicial do drone é "(0, 0)" para cada execução do método Evaluate ao ser executado cada teste unitário.
+The starting point of the drone is "(0, 0)" for each run of the Evaluate method when running each unit test.

-A string de entrada pode conter os seguintes caracteres N, S, L, e O representando Norte, Sul, Leste e Oeste, respectivamente.
+The input string can contain the following N, S, L, and O characters representing North, South, East, and West, respectively.

-Estes caracteres podem estar presentes aleatoriamente na string de entrada.
-Uma string de entrada "NNNLLL" irá resultar em uma posição final "(3, 3)", assim como uma string "NLNLNL" irá resultar em "(3, 3)".
+These characters may be randomly present in the input string.
+An input string "NNNLLL" will result in an end position "(3, 3)", just as a string "NLNLNL" will result in "(3, 3)".

-Caso o caractere X esteja presente, o mesmo irá cancelar a operação anterior.
-Caso houver mais de um caractere X consecutivo, o mesmo cancelará mais de uma ação na quantidade em que o X estiver presente.
+If the character X is present, it will cancel the previous operation.
+If there is more than one consecutive X character, it will cancel more than one action in the amount X is present.

-Uma string de entrada "NNNXLLLXX" irá resultar em uma posição final "(1, 2)" pois a string poderia ser simplificada para "NNL".
+An input string "NNNXLLLXX" will result in an end position "(1, 2)" since the string could be simplified to "NNL".

-Além disso, um número pode estar presente após o caractere da operação, representando o "passo" que a operação deve acumular.
+In addition, a number may be present after the character of the operation, representing the "step" that the operation must accumulate.

-Este número deve estar compreendido entre 1 e 2147483647.
+This number must be between 1 and 2147483647.

-Deve-se observar que a operação 'X' não suporta opção de "passo" e deve ser considerado inválido.
+It should be noted that operation 'X' does not support 'step' option and should be considered invalid.

-- Uma string de entrada "NNX2" deve ser considerada inválida.
+- An input string "NNX2" should be considered invalid.

--Uma string de entrada "N123LSX" irá resultar em uma posição final "(1, 123)", pois a string pode ser simplificada para "N123L".
+-An input string "N123LSX" will result in an end position "(1, 123)" because the string can be simplified to "N123L".

--Uma string de entrada "NLS3X" irá resultar em uma posição final "(1, 1)" pois a string pode ser simplificada para "NL".
+-An input string "NLS3X" will result in an end position "(1, 1)" since the string can be simplified to "NL".

-Caso a string de entrada seja inválida ou tenha algum outro problema, o resultado deve ser "(999, 999)".
+If the input string is invalid or has some other problem, the result should be "(999, 999)".

-OBSERVAÇÕES:
+COMMENTS:

-- Realizar uma implementação com padrões de código para ambiente de "produção".
+- Perform an implementation with code standards for "production" environment.

-- Comentar o código explicando o que for relevante para a solução do problema.
+- Comment the code explaining what is relevant to the solution of the problem.

-- Adicionar testes unitários para alcançar uma cobertura de testes relevante.
+- Add unit tests to achieve relevant test coverage.